McCarthy, Kustoff introduce bill targeting anti-Semitic hate crimes amid wave of attacks

 "Confronting anti-Semitism ought not to be a partisan issue and these awful recent attacks as reported as wrong, plain and simple," the Schumer spokesman said.

-President Biden, this week, also condemned what he called "despicable" anti-Semitic attacks against American Jews in the U.S. who have found themselves targets of death threats, hate speech and violent physical attacks in states like New York, New Jersey, California, Illinois, Utah, Arizona, and Florida in recent weeks.
+President Biden, this week, also condemned what he called "despicable" anti-Semitic attacks against American Jews in the U.S. who have found themselves targets of death threats, hate speech and violent physical attacks in states like New York, New Jersey, California, Illinois, Utah, Arizona and Florida in recent weeks.

 "The recent attacks on the Jewish community are despicable, and they must stop," Biden said.
 "I condemn this hateful behavior at home and abroad--it's up to all of us to give hate no safe harbor."